Natural Born Learner 1

 In your journal, write down three things you are very interested in.

-Are any of them related to subjects in school?
-Will any subjects in school help you pursue your interests?
+Are any of them related to subjects you study in school?
+Will any school subjects help you pursue these interests?

-List one or two things, skills, and activities that at one time were difficult for you, but now are not.
+List one or two skills or activities that were once difficult for you but are now easier.

-What made you continue to learn those skills or activities even though they were not easy at first?
+What motivated you to keep learning those skills or activities, even when they were challenging at first?

 Motivation and Achievement

-Curiosity and interest can function as motivators in academic settings either directly or indirectly.
+Curiosity and interest can serve as motivators in academic settings, either directly or indirectly.

 It has been claimed that curious individuals experience flow-like engagement in rewarding situations (Kashdan et al., Reference Kashdan, Rose and Fincham2004).